mattpannella/pupdate/README.md

 `

 #### Core Selector
 On your first run it will prompt you to select the cores you want tracked.
-After that initial run, you can always run this again by setting core_selector to true in the settings json file, or if running from the cli you can use the paramater -c
+After that initial run, you can always run this again by setting `config.core_selector` to `true` in the settings json file, or if running from the cli you can use the paramater -c

 #### Allow pre-release cores
 You can edit your `pocket_updater_settings.json` file and set the `allowPrerelease` flag to `true` for any core want to download, even though it's still pre-release